shpml/fundamentals/11_chapter/05_lesson.md

 }
 ```

-So how do we go about operating on the elements in `tempsInF`?
-Well, we could just start at the beginning and work our way through, one value at a time.
+So, how do we go about operating on the elements in `tempsInF`?
+Well, we could simply start at the beginning and work our way through one value at a time.

 ```javascript
 tempsInC.push(fahrToCelc(tempsInF[0]));
 ```

-Then, we could run an almost identical command to operate on each element in `tempsInF` and push the converted value onto the `tempsInC` array.
+Then, we could run an almost identical command to operate on each element in `tempsInF` and push each converted value onto the `tempsInC` array.

 ```javascript
   tempsInC.push(fahrToCelc(tempsInF[1]));